 Introducing Equiano's World

-This project on Gustavus Vassa (Olaudah Equiano) focuses on the abolition movement.
-The subject of the project is the life of Olaudah Equiano, alias Gustavus Vassa, the African, whose Interesting Narrative, published in 1789, has been credited as influential in the abolition of the British slave trade, implemented in 1807, and which is widely read in English literature and Black Studies courses, and remains in print in several popular editions.
-There are over 25,000 sites on the web relating to this most interesting African and black Briton.
-His story is a classic slave narrative, written in the richness of eighteenth-century literature, by someone who did not know any English until he was eleven.
+His contribution is highlighted in hundreds of articles and books devoted to an interpretation of his impact, which has been organized on this website.
+The story of this most interesting African and black Briton is sometimes labeled the classic slave narrative, written in the richness of eighteenth-century literature, has subsequently shaped a whole genre of literature identified as "slave narratives."
+Considering Olaudah Equiano did not know any English until he was eleven or twelve, whereupon he became known as Gustavus Vassa, this extraordinary recognition confirms his historical importance and moral influence.
 In the early 1790s, the heady days influenced by Revolutionary France on those interested in Parliamentary reform, the abolition of the slave trade, and the ending of slavery.
-Vassa was arguably the most influential black in London, at a time when the black community numbered perhaps 20,000, making London one of the largest “African” cities, if not the largest, in the world at the time.
+Vassa was arguably the most influential Black in London at a time when the Black community numbered perhaps 20,000, making London one of the largest “African” cities, if not the largest, in the world at the time.

 This website is divided into different sections that establish the context in which Vassa lived, explore the places where he traveled, and the people whom he knew.
 There is also a section that raises questions surrounding Vassa's life, including where he was born to his views on race and slavery, and hosts a forum for discussion and queries.
-Studying Equiano provides access to primary documents, published scholarly analysis and web links relevant to times and places of Equiano's World.
+Studying Equiano provides access to primary documents, published scholarly analysis and web links relevant to the times and places of Vassa's life.
 Taken together, Equiano's World is an adventure into the history of abolition, accessible to scholars, students and the interested public.